opconWizard/opcon-docs/docs/job-types/windows.md

 - **Custom Application Log**: Defines an external application log to be attached to the job output log.
-The external log will be searched for a matching String to Search value(s) to determine the application\'s exit code.
+The external log will be searched for a matching String to Search value(s) to determine the application's exit code.
 Windows wildcard characters can be used to create a file naming pattern for specifying multiple application log files.